World Bank chief Malpass says won't quit over climate denial row

 Pressed on stage to respond to a claim by former US vice president Al Gore that he was a climate denier, Malpass declined multiple times to say whether he believed man-made emissions were warming the planet -- responding, "I'm not a scientist."

-Under mounting fire, Malpass has moved to clarify his position and did so again on Friday.
+Under mounting fire, Malpass has moved to clarify his position and did so again on Friday, as he rebuffed suggestions he might quit over the uproar.

+"Not resigning," Malpass said in an interview with Politico, when asked if he had envisaged quitting over the firestorm.
+"Nor have I" considered it, he said, affirming that none of the bank's member countries had asked him to leave.

 "Look, it's clear that greenhouse gas emissions from human activity are adding to, are causing climate change," he told Politico.
 "And so the task for us, for the world, is to pull together the projects and the funding that actually has an impact."

-In an interview with CNN a day earlier, he had likewise acknowledged that climate-warming emissions were "coming from manmade sources, including fossil fuels, methane, agricultural uses and industrial uses."
+In an interview with CNN a day earlier, Malpass had likewise acknowledged that climate-warming emissions were "coming from manmade sources, including fossil fuels, methane, agricultural uses and industrial uses."

 "I'm not a denier," he told the network, adding that his message had been "tangled" and he was "not always good at conveying" what he means.